Milky stock. Knobby bones. Fatty meat. Chewy tendon. Korean Oxtail Soup, or Kkori Gomtang, is the big pot of cozy that will point you towards home.

 Ingredients:

 - Onion.
-One large onion gives lots of flavor to the broth.
+One large whole onion gives lots of flavor to the broth and is easier to remove than small chunks.

 - Daikon or Korean Radish (Mu).
 Korean radish is large with light green coloring.
-Adds depth of flavor and heft.
-Doesn’t taste the same without this!
+Adds depth of flavor and body.
+Doesn’t taste the same without this Asian vegetable!

 - Green Onion.
 Add a small bowl of chopped green onion when serving.
 People can add how much they like at the table.

 - Noodles (optional).
-Koreans like to add Dang Myeon (sweet potato noodle) or Somyeon (thin wheat noodle) to this dish.
-Although it’s an optional ingredient, it adds a very pleasurable chew factor.
+Koreans like to add Dang Myeon (sweet potato noodle) or Somyeon/Somen noodles (thin wheat noodle) to this dish.

-2. Drain bloody water.
+- Drain.
+Drain the bloody water.
 Return bones to the pot.
-Cover with cold water.
+Rinse and add enough water to cover.

-3. Bring the contents of the pot to a boil.
+- Parboil.
+Bring the contents of the pot to a rolling boil over medium-high heat.
 Simmer furiously for 3-5 minutes until the water looks dirty and scum rises to the surface.
+Drain the bones in a colander.
+Rinse thoroughly, making sure to rub off any debris or fatty bits.
+Wash the pot.
+Return parboiled bones to the clean pot.
+Add 8 cups of water, onion, and dashima.

 PRO Tips: